Louis XII

-Louis XII (27 June 1462 – 1 January 1515) was King of France from 1498 to 1515 and King of Naples from 1501 to 1504.
-The son of Charles, Duke of Orléans, and Maria of Cleves, he succeeded his second cousin once removed and brother in law at the time, Charles VIII, who died without direct heirs in 1498.
+Louis XII (27 June 1462 – 1 January 1515), also known as Louis of Orléans was King of France from 1498 to 1515 and King of Naples (as Louis III) from 1501 to 1504.
+The son of Charles, Duke of Orléans, and Marie of Cleves, he succeeded his second cousin once removed and brother-in-law, Charles VIII, who died childless in 1498.

-Before his accession to the throne of France, he was known as Louis of Orléans and was compelled to be married to his disabled and supposedly sterile cousin Joan by his second cousin, King Louis XI.
+Louis was the second cousin of King Louis XI, who compelled him to marry the latter's disabled and supposedly sterile daughter Joan.
 By doing so, Louis XI hoped to extinguish the Orléans cadet branch of the House of Valois.
+When Louis XII became king in 1498, he had his marriage with Joan annulled by Pope Alexander VI and instead married Anne, Duchess of Brittany, the widow of Charles VIII.
+This marriage allowed Louis to reinforce the personal Union of Brittany and France.

 Louis of Orléans was one of the great feudal lords who opposed the French monarchy in the conflict known as the Mad War.
 At the royal victory in the Battle of Saint-Aubin-du-Cormier in 1488, Louis was captured, but Charles VIII pardoned him and released him.
-He subsequently took part in the Italian War of 1494–1498 as one of the French commanders.

-When Louis XII became king in 1498, he had his marriage with Joan annulled by Pope Alexander VI and instead married Anne of Brittany, the widow of his cousin Charles VIII.
-This marriage allowed Louis to reinforce the personal Union of Brittany and France.

-Louis persevered in the Italian Wars, initiating a second Italian campaign for the control of the Kingdom of Naples.
+He subsequently took part in the Italian Wars, initiating a second Italian campaign for the control of the Kingdom of Naples.
 Louis conquered the Duchy of Milan in 1500 and pushed forward to the Kingdom of Naples, which fell to him in 1501.
 Proclaimed King of Naples, Louis faced a new coalition gathered by Ferdinand II of Aragon and was forced to cede Naples to Spain in 1504.
+Louis, who remained Duke of Milan after the second Italian War, was interested in further expansion in the Italian Peninsula and launched a third Italian War (1508–1516), which was marked by the military prowess of the Chevalier de Bayard.